 - signposting and identifying suitable support on legal matters, debt and immigration issues

 - access to befriending services

-- access to a 'handyperson service' which can provide a wide range of small repair jobs to help people live safely and independently at home, including installing key safes and ensuring homes are free from trip and fall hazards
+- access to a handyperson service - this service can provide a range of small repair jobs to help people live safely and independently at home, including installation of key safes and ensuring homes are free from trip and fall hazards

 - access to online learning - including IT sessions

-The service can be contacted by telephone 020 7358 4077 or visiting the Age UK website.
+The service can be contacted by telephone on 020 7525 3324 (option 5) or visiting the Ageing Well Southwark website.

-If you are aged between 18 and 60
+If you're a Carer for someone aged between 18 and 60

 Information, advice and support